uwindsorcss/csgames-2023-team-b-question/.github/pull_request_template.md

 PLEASE FILL IN THE FOLLOWING!

 ## Full Name
-John Johnson
+Aiden Asprakis

 ## UWindsor Email
-john.johnson@uwindsor.ca
+Asprakia@uwindsor.ca

 ## Application Form
-- [ ] I certify I have submitted the [application form](https://forms.office.com/r/R4A1JyB3Xf)
+- [Aiden Asprakis] I certify I have submitted the [application form](https://forms.office.com/r/R4A1JyB3Xf)

 ## Briefly explain how your solution works and how to run it

-My solution...
+-I scan my input by checking for spaces to determine which position the next number fits into the array -then I set a baseline by checking profits with every value -if there is another value less then my base, set it as the base and check for bigger profits, continue for every value -the print the results